moojor224/ATTiny85-programmer/INSTRUCTIONS.md

     4. Open ArduinoISP example sketch
        1. `File > Examples > ArduinoISP > ArduinoISP`
     5. Upload program to Arduino Nano
+       1. IMPORTANT: Make sure that the `Arduino AVR Boards` library is updated to the latest version for this step
     6. Turn on bootloader switch
        1. The switch can be left on as long as the Arduino Nano has the ArduinoISP program on it
  3. Burn bootloader (one-time for each ATTiny85 chip)
     1. Select Snapduino board/port in Arduino IDE
     2. Select programmer
        1. `Tools > Programmer > Arduino as ISP`
+    3. Plug ATTiny85 into `Burn Bootloader` IC socket
-    3. Burn bootloader
+    4. Burn bootloader
        1. `Tools > Burn Bootloader`
  4. At this time, repeat step 3.3 for any other ATTiny85 chips
     1. If you need to burn the bootloader to a new chip after following steps 5 or reloading ArduinoIDE, start over from step 3.1, don't start from 3.3
- 5. Calibrate bootloader for ATTiny85 (one-time only per ATTiny85 chip)
+ 5. Calibrate bootloader for ATTiny85 (one-time only per ATTiny85 chip) 1.Plug ATTiny85 into `Upload Program` IC socket
-    1. Unplug USB cable from Arduino Nano and plug it into the FTDI adapter
+    2. Unplug USB cable from Arduino Nano and plug it into the FTDI adapter
-    2. Select Snapduino board
+    3. Select Snapduino board
-    3. Select FTDI adapter port
+    4. Select FTDI adapter port
-    4. Open serial monitor and set baud rate to 9600
+    5. Open serial monitor and set baud rate to 9600
-    5. Unplug and replug the FTDI adapter if the Tiny Tuner text menu is not shown
+    6. Unplug and replug the FTDI adapter if the Tiny Tuner text menu is not shown
-    6. Wait for the `Tiny Tuner` menu to show up
+    7. Wait for the `Tiny Tuner` menu to show up
-    7. Send `x` until the calibration successful message shows up
+    8. Send `x` until the calibration successful message shows up
        1. Simply click on the text input box, type the letter x (lowercase) and press enter
        2. repeat
  6. Change `Arduino AVR Boards` board library version to `1.6.11` (this is because a bug was introduces in version 1.6.12 that prevents the ATTiny85 from being programmed with this method)